sblrm/travelease/README.md

 ## 📄 License

-This project is created for educational and portfolio purposes.
 All rights reserved by Sabilillah Ramaniya Widodo.